unni-krishnan-95/copy/_posts/2016-09-21-over-the-wire-natas2.md

 ?>
 ```

 Okay, I'm sure we can exploit this!
-Let's go ahead edit __shell.php__ from level 12 so that it will be pulling the password for Natas 14 this time.
-Also, we will be adding BMP to the start of the php file.
+Let's go ahead and edit __shell.php__ that we used in level 12.This time it has to be pulling the password from Natas14.
+Also we have to add BMP to the start of the file.

 ```php
 BMP<?